Muscovy Duck

 Diet

-Omnivore — plants, seeds, insects, small fish, and invertebrates
+Plant matter, seeds, insects, small fish, crustaceans

 Activity Pattern